 This workaround is not generally recommended, but in cases where there are transient networking or license server problems, it might be necessary to extend the ACE socket initialization timeout value to be more permissive.
-To extend the timeout, set the environment variable "ACX\GUI\INIT\TIMEOUT\SECONDS" to a decimal number > 60.
-Incorrect numeric values cause a warning to be logged, but are ignored.
-Please work with your IT department for help setting the environment variable.
+To extend the timeout, set the environment variable "ACX_GUI_INIT_TIMEOUT_SECONDS" to a decimal number > 60.
+Invalid numeric values cause a non-fatal warning to be logged, and the default value of 60 seconds will be used instead.
+Please work with your IT department for help configuring the environment variable such that it will be set for every ACE startup.